David Elsberg is a founding and Managing Partner of Selendy & Gay.

 Examples of David’s experience include:

 - Crestview v.
-Koch: In a 6-day trial in Delaware Court of Chancery, represented private equity fund against Bill Koch in enforcing the contractual right to conduct a sale of the company in which the private equity fund had bought a minority interest.
-See “Bill Koch Can’t Block Firm’s Oxbow Sale Demand, Judge Says,” Bloomberg, 2/12/2018 (“A judge ruled that billionaire William Koch can’t block Crestview Partners LP from forcing the sale of Koch’s Oxbow Carbon LLC so the private equity firm can cash out its $150 million investment in the energy company.”).
+Koch: In a 6-day trial in Delaware Court of Chancery, represented private equity fund Crestview Partners against Bill Koch in successfully enforcing the contractual right to conduct a sale of Oxbow Carbon, the company in which the private equity fund had bought a minority interest.
+See “Bill Koch Can’t Block Firm’s Oxbow Sale Demand, Judge Says,” Bloomberg, 2/12/2018 (“A judge ruled that billionaire William Koch can’t block Crestview Partners LP from forcing the sale of Koch’s Oxbow Carbon LLC so the private equity firm can cash out its $150 million investment in the energy company”).

 - ResCap bankruptcy litigation: Represented the ResCap Liquidating Trust in suits against dozens of loan originators for indemnity and breaches of contract arising from the sale of defective mortgage loans, achieving settlements of $590 million.

 - Five Mile Capital v.
-MSR Hotels: In a three-day hearing in the Southern District of New York Bankruptcy Court, represented defendant investment fund executives against claims of breach of fiduciary duty.
+MSR Hotels: In a three-day hearing in the Southern District of New York Bankruptcy Court, successfully represented defendant investment fund executives against claims of breach of fiduciary duty.
+All claims were dismissed in their entirety.
 See “MSR, Five Mile Trade Jabs Over IP Assets From $1.5B Sale,” Law360, 7/23/2013.

 - Rosen Capital v.
-Merrill Lynch: In a two-week FINRA hearing, represented claimant investment fund in seeking damages from improper margin call and breach of account agreements.
-The arbitration panel awarded one of the largest investor arbitration awards on record.
-See “Securities MVP,” Law360, 11/14/2011.
+Merrill Lynch: In a two-week FINRA hearing, successfully represented claimant investment fund in seeking damages from improper margin call and breach of account agreements.
+The arbitration panel issued an award of about $79 million, which was reported to be one of the largest investor arbitration awards on record.

 - Washington Mutual v.
-JPMorgan: In District of Delaware Bankruptcy Court, represented debtor against challenges to confirmation plan in one of the largest bankruptcies in history.
+JPMorgan: In one of the largest bankruptcies in history, represented the debtor against challenges to their confirmation plan in the District of Delaware Bankruptcy Court.
+The result, a $6 billion settlement, represented a significant distribution for Washington Mutual’s creditors.
 See “WaMu, JPMorgan Agree to $6 Billion Settlement,” The American Lawyer, 3/15/2010; “WaMu Shareholders and Trust Preferred Securities Holders Fall Short in Last-Ditch Attempt to Gut WMI’s Case for Plan Confirmation,” The American Lawyer, 12/7/2010.

 David earned his J.D., magna cum laude, from Harvard Law School, where he was an editor of the Harvard Law Review.
 He clerked for the Honorable Amalya Kearse on the U.S. Court of Appeals for the Second Circuit.
-He has taught as a Lecturer In Law at Columbia Law School.
+He has taught as a Guest Lecturer on Securities Regulation at Harvard Law School.
+He has taught as a Lecturer in Law at Columbia Law School.
 He is on the Executive Board of The Calhoun School, an independent school in New York City.